-Two talented Japanese students at the New Zealand School of Dance (NZSD) are hard at work over the Christmas holidays choreographing special works for the Wellington Japan Festival.
+Two talented Japanese students at the New Zealand School of Dance (NZSD) were hard at work over the Christmas holidays choreographing special works for the Wellington Japan Festival.

-Described by NZSD director Garry Trinder as “two of the most impressive and delightful young people imaginable”, 3rd Yr students Kiki Miwa and Airu Matsuda say they’re looking forward to sharing their love of contemporary dance with the wider public.
+Described by NZSD director Garry Trinder as “two of the most impressive and delightful young people imaginable”, 3rd Yr students Kiki Miwa and Airu Matsuda were looking forward to sharing their love of contemporary dance with the wider public.